CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-ocportal-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami ocPortal Stack provides a click-through solution to install and configure ocPortal on the Linux platform.
+Through the CenturyLink Blueprint integration, ocPortal provides a click-through solution to install and configure ocPortal on the Linux platform.

 For more information, please visit http://ocportal.com